 Features of PlayOnLinux

-- PlayOnLinux provides isolation of Windows environments and apps, much like CrossOver does with Bottles.
+- PlayOnLinux isolates Windows environments and apps, much like CrossOver does with Bottles.

 - Users can create flexible bash scripts for automating their Windows apps’ configuration in this Windows emulator for Linux.